- Cancer Information

 - Key questions about cancer and work

-- Should I tell my employer?
+- Do I have to tell my employer?

-Should I tell my employer?
+Do I have to tell my employer?

 - reduce the risk that any impacts on your work will be seen as poor work performance.